felixmr1/treasurePleasure/documents/documentations/RAD.md

 ## Dictionary:

-- Map: The map is the main view of the game.
+- The **map** is the main view of the game.
 We append the players location on a map served by google.
-From the map a player can interact with items, shops and settings.
+From the map a player can interact with items, shops and settings

-- Player: A player is one of several players on a map.
+- A **player** is one of several players on a map.
 Players are unique to each user.
 Players also hold a backpack and a treasure chest, where they can store items collected from different locations on the map.

-- Collectables: Randomly spawned items on the map that can be picked up by players.
-These items is shared/same for all players so the one that picks an item up first gets it.
-There is always a certain number of collectables available, after one is picked up a new one is randomly spawned.
-Items have different value and size/weight depending on how rare they are.
+- **Collectables** are randomly spawned items on the map.
+Collectables can be interacted with by players, and collected if the player is close enough to the collectable.
+These items are shared for all players so the one that picks an item up first gets it, and the collectable is removed from the global map.
+There is always a certain amount of collectables available, when one is collected a new collectable is randomly spawned.

-- Item Pickup - When an item is picked up the player is prompted with a screen with details about the item.
+- A **item** is a valueble in the game.
+There are different items and each item has a value and a unique type/id.
+The type can for example be diamond and gold.

+- A **backpack** is a local inventory that every player carries with them.
+Backpacks are unique to each player and can only carry a limited amount of items in them.
+When a players backpack is full the player has to empty it to his/hers tresure chest.

+- A **Treasure chest** is stationary inventory with unlimited size.
+A player has one unique treasure chest that the player choses where to place when first starting the game.
+When a player empty his/hers backpack into the treasure chest a total value is calculated and dispalyed.

+- A **shop** is a way for the player to buy a higher value multiplier.
+The value mulitplier increases the value of collected items from the map.

+- A **score** is a players unique player score for the current season.
+The score is calculated using collected items value after the player has inserted them to his/hers treasure chest.

+- **Season** is a limited duration that a player can collect items and increments his/hers score.
+The season is a global season for all players.
+The player with the highest indivdual score after a season has ended won.

+### Future implementations
 - Settings - Here one can access the highscore or change name and avatar.

-- Backpack - Each player has a backpack with a capacity, when the backpack is full no more items can be picked up.
-The backpack can be emptied at any point at the players treasure chest.

-- Treasure chest - Each player gets to place a treasure chest on the map at the start of each season.
-It contains all of the items that has been collected and been emptied from a players backpack.
-When a season is over the value contained in the treasure chest is summed up and a winner is determined based of which user has the most value.

 - Season - A season is a specified length of e.g. 1 week.
 When the season has passed the winner is determined and is placed on the Hall of Fame, then a new season starts and all players progresses are reseted.
 - Hall of Fame - A list or high score of the best performing players.

-- Shop - In the shop collectables can be crafted i.e. traded to either more valuable items or items with equal value but less weight (this mechanic has not been decided).
-There might also be an option to buy a weapon, armory or tool.